 Find out more, HERE.

 The GVMA Foundation was the largest contributor to hurricane disaster relief in Florida in 2004 for veterinary and animal related assistance.
 Because of Foundation Day donations, we were able to respond immediately when Hurricane Katrina hit Louisiana, Mississippi and Texas.
 Money and medical supplies were sent for aid in treating and caring for displaced animals from affected areas.
-VetHeart of Georgia is the administrator for the Georgia Veterinary Medical Reserve Corps, formed to assist in animal disasters in Georgia.
+The GVMA Foundation is the administrator for the Georgia Veterinary Medical Reserve Corps, formed to assist in animal disasters in Georgia.
+We are currently taking donations to support the Texas VMA Foundation in their attempts to assist injured and displaced animals due to Hurricane Harvey.
+Please find out how you can assist here!

 Donating to the GVMA Foundation is a win/win situation.
 You can make a difference in the lives of the people we serve and through your giving others will benefit.